alxschfr/cntct_dev/README.md

 - https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-iv-database
 - https://hackersandslackers.com/demystifying-flask-application-factory/

-You can find an upp and running deploy on heroku via https://cntct.herokuapp.com.
+You can find an up and running deploy on heroku via https://cntct.herokuapp.com.
 Because it's the heroku free plan, the dyno has to be started again if it's the first request for half an hour.
 That results in an initial lag in site display.
 Once the dyno is running response time is quite fast